How Advance Sales can Reduce Profits: When to Buy, When to Sell, and What Price to Charge

-where $R=R(v_0)$.
-By R1 and R2, the denominator is positive.
+where $R=R(v_1)$.
+By properties R1 and R2, the denominator is positive.
 Thus we need to prove that the numerator is negative.
-The expression in the first parentheses is positive since $v_0(v_0+k-1)+kR=k(v_0+R)+v_0(v_0-1)>0,$ since in Region 3, \ $v_0>1,$ and $v_0+R>1+R,$ (which is positive according to R1 and R2).
-The expression appearing in the second parentheses is negative by Lemma~\ref{L2}, thus $A'(v_0)$ is negative implying that $A(v_0)$ is indeed decreasing there. \end{enumerate} \end{proof}
+In Region 3, \ $v_1>1.$ Thus by properties R1 and R2, \ $v_1+R>1+R>0.$ Hence the expression in the first parentheses of~\eqref{E789}, $v_1(v_1+k-1)+kR$ which equals $k(v_1+R)+v_1(v_1-1),$ is positive.
+The expression in the second parentheses is negative by Lemma~\ref{L2}.
+Thus, $A'(v_1)$ is negative implying that $A(v_1)$ is indeed decreasing there. \end{enumerate} \end{proof}